 HunterLab sphere instruments with CIE d/8 geometries conform to the requirements ofASTM D1003 Section 8: Procedure B Spectrophotometer.
-The measurement of transmission haze will be in close agreement with ASTM D1003 Procedure A Haze meter.
+The measurement of transmittance haze will be in close agreement with ASTM D1003 Procedure A Haze meter.

-Transmission haze is a quantification of wide-angle scattering of light by a material in transmission.
+Transmittance haze is a quantification of wide-angle scattering of light by a material in transmittance.
 As an optical scattering phenomenon, transmission haze is dependent on the precise geometry of the instrument, that is the relative arrangement of light source, sample plane and collector/detector.
 The industry standard instrument for haze measurement is ASTM D1003 Standard Test Method for Haze and Luminous Transmittance of Transparent Plastics written around the historic Haze meter design that has 0°/diffuse geometry, a 30-mm diameter port and defined collection angles.

 Our colorimetric spectrophotometers and the Haze Meter both have sphere geometries but are not identical in construction.
-As stated in ASTM D1003 Procedure B, conforming instruments (Table 4) such as HunterLab UltraScan PRO, UltraScan VIS and ColoQuest XE d/8° sphere instruments, will agree closely with the Hazemeter at the low near clear end (near 0), to a gradual bias of 2.5 units at the upper level of the method where Haze% = 30.
+As stated in ASTM D1003 Procedure B, conforming instruments (Table 4) such as HunterLab UltraScan PRO, UltraScan VIS and ColorQuest XE d/8° sphere instruments, will agree closely with the Hazemeter at the low near clear end (near 0), to a gradual bias of 2.5 units at the upper level of the method where Haze% = 30.

 HunterLab USPRO, USVIS and CQXE spectrophotometers are built in conformance with the CIE requirements for a d/8° sphere geometry.
 In addition to Haze%, they can measure product L*, a*, b* color and color differences, Yellowness Index, Y transmission of transparent solids and liquids.
 They can also measure color in reflectance.